IABTechLab/uid2docs/docs/guides/integration-prebid.md

 - Automatic storage of UID2 tokens in the browser
 - Automatic passing of UID2 tokens to the bid stream

-To integrate with UID2 using Prebid.js on the client side, you'll need to make changes to the HTML and JavaScript on your site.
-No server-side work is required.
+To integrate with UID2 using Prebid.js, you'll need to make changes to the HTML and JavaScript on your site.
+No server-side work is required if you follow this guide.
+If you want to generate tokens with a server-side API call, or are using a private operator, follow the [Prebid.js Advanced Integration Guide](./integration-prebid-advanced.md) instead.

 You'll need to complete the following steps: